icanbwell/SparkPipelineFramework/README.md

 https://pypi.org/project/sparkpipelineframework/

 # Using it in your project
+(For an example project that uses SparkPipelineFramework, see https://github.com/imranq2/TestSparkPipelineFramework)
-1. Add sparkpipelineframework to your project requirements.txt
+1. Add sparkpipelineframework package to your project requirements.txt
 2. Create a folder called library in your project

 ## To create a new pipeline